 The extra money you earn with peak pricing can increase your hourly wage significantly-but surge-chasing can be hard to pull off because surge zones shift constantly.
 A lot of Uber drivers want these high-paying fares, so competition tends to increase during surge times.
 There are even online forums dedicated entirely to sharing tips on chasing the surge.

 Although the surge strategy had a bumpy start when it launched, the algorithm is now much better at moving cars around for better service coverage in times of increased demand, such as during holidays and after bar closing hours, big events, and even natural disasters.

-While CNET reports that business may drop slightly when customers see the app's warnings about surge pricing, the reality is that from an earnings standpoint, the higher price point more than makes up for any drop in ridership.
+While business may drop slightly when customers see the app's warnings about surge pricing, the reality is that from an earnings standpoint, the higher price point more than makes up for any drop in ridership.
 Essentially, surge pricing means that the people who want the ride most will pay for it.

 Where you drive